 Following his PhD, he took up a Stroke Foundation Research Fellowship (Auckland City Hospital, New Zealand) and oversaw the recruitment and assessment of stroke patients receiving a novel therapy for upper limb impairment.
 This successful clinical trial demonstrated that ‘priming’ the brain before physiotherapy sessions promotes faster recovery of upper limb function following stroke.

 Bringing these prior experiences together, Matt realised an ambition to work at the Bionics Institute and develop medical device technologies.
-He is currently working within the Bionic Vision research team and integrated a video camera and vision processing with the 24-channel prototype bionic eye during its first clinical trial (2012-2014).
-He is a chief investigator on an NHMRC project grant that is currently trialling the safety and efficacy of the next generation, wide-view bionic eye.
+Matt was one of the lead researchers and investigators working within the Bionic Vision research team during the 24-channel bionic eye clinical trial (2012-2014) and the second generation 44-channel bionic eye clinical trial (2018-2021).